Qinglong-Lee/trade-enrichment-task/README.md

   --header 'Accept: text/csv' \
   --form 'file=@"/src/test/resources/millionsTrades.csv"'
 ```
+### Performace Test Result
+- Condition:
+  - one million trade data with size of 20MB
+  - more than 5000 product data with size of 115KB
+- performance: response within 1.5s
 ### Any limitations of the code.
 - The solution is just an initial version, the scalability and performance can be improved with more efforts.
 ### Any discussion/comment on the design.
 - Divide and Process: divide the big data into batches, each batch run in a Thread.
 Enhance the performance a lot.
-- Thread Pool: Config a global thread pool for multiple thread switch to save resources.
+- Thread Pool: Config a global thread pool for multiple threads switching to save resources.
 - Java NIO instead of OpenCSV: OpenCSV may be more convenient, but more expensive either.
 Java NIO would save the valuable memory.
 - String Opetion instead of Object Construction: Convert trade data to Object may be more convenient, but more expensive either.
 String Opetion for each line would save the valuable memory.
 ### Any ideas for improvement if there were more time available.